sravani8007/starter-academic/content/project/BoardGame/index.md

 ---
 title: Board Game Review
-summary:In this project we analyze the Board Game Geek Reviews,ratings and
+summary: In this project we analyze the Board Game Geek Reviews,ratings and
          build a machine learning models which can predict ratings for a review.
          Inaddition to that using one of the models built a web application that can take a review and predict the rating.
 tags:
 - Python
-date: "2016-04-27T00:00:00Z"
+date: "2020-12-13T00:00:00Z"
 external_link: ""